This Term

 Communication and Language Development

-We discuss our question of the day at snack time through a circle time approach.
-This develops children’s communication and language; we also have time to share our news with peers.
-Every week we send a talk ticket home via SCHOOP linked to our learning in Nursery.
-Throughout the term children will listen to stories, participate in small group games, activities and singing to develop their communication, interaction and listening skills in a language rich environment.
+We discuss our question of the day at snack time through a circle time approach and children can share their news with peers.
+We have a weekly ‘Talk Ticket’ to share at home and we talk about what we have discovered back in Nursery.
+We introduce new vocabulary within our provision through adult modelling to extend children’s vocabulary further.
+Throughout the term children will listen to stories, participate in small group games, activities and singing to develop their communication, interaction and listening skills.
+They will use telephones in role-play scenarios.

 Personal, Social and Emotional Development.